gvorbeck/wedding/src/markdown/travel.md

    ### Newark Liberty International Airport ###

-   This is the best place to fly into.
+   This is the best airport to fly into.

    Using the __AirTrain__ at the airport, go to the __Newark Airport train station__.